janosgyerik/code-reviews-in-practice/README.md

 ========================

 *This is a work in progress.*
-*If you have some specific ideas or questions, feel free to create an issue and I'll try to include it.*
+*If you have some specific ideas or questions, feel free to [create an issue](https://github.com/janosgyerik/code-reviews-in-practice/issues) and I'll try to include it.
+Pull requests are also welcome!*

 What is code review?
 How does it work?
 There are many interpretations, implementations and misconceptions.